wongalvis/asciidoctor-mlpushmenu-template/README.md

 - js/
 - ...

 A sample from Taiga documentation is added for preview (taiga-sample.adoc and taiga-sample.html).
-Another set of sample is from [asciidoctor-backends](https://github.com/asciidoctor/asciidoctor-backends) README.adoc which I added a line `:toclevels: 3` so that it demonstrates 3-levels push menu (asciidoctor-backends-readme.adoc and asciidoctor-backends-readme.html).
+Another set of sample is from [asciidoctor-backends](https://github.com/asciidoctor/asciidoctor-backends) README.adoc in which I added a line `:toclevels: 3` so that it demonstrates 3-levels push menu (asciidoctor-backends-readme.adoc and asciidoctor-backends-readme.html).

 The template is currently under testing and development.